 - Layers and multiple textures can add visual interest.

-- Consider leaving distracting items at home, like large face watches; yes, even that very expensive Apple Watch will be outdated one day!
+- Consider leaving distracting items at home, like large-face watches; yes, even that very expensive Apple Watch will be outdated one day!
 And they’re just distracting.
 It’s hard for the eyes not to be drawn to it.

 Layer your clothing with jackets and sweaters.

 It is intentional that in these clothing graphics not all suggestions are made and many differences are presented.
-I’ve purposely left blanks to allow for your own creative juices to flow!
+I’ve purposely left blanks to allow for your own creativity to get involved!
 Use the graphics as a springboard.

 Accessorize!
-Jewelry, scarves, hats, and cool jackets are ways to create visual interest.
+Jewelry, scarves, hats, and jackets are ways to create visual interest.

-Thinking of the color wheel is a good way to come up with a theme.
+Thinking of the color wheel can help you come up with a color theme.
 You may choose warm colors (oranges, reds, yellows) or cool colors (greens, blues, purples).
-You might decide on a complementary color scheme (colors that are directly across from each other on the color wheel, like red and green, purple/violet and yellow, and blue and orange).
+Or you might decide on a complementary color scheme (colors that are directly across from each other on the color wheel, like red and green, purple/violet and yellow, and blue and orange).

 Ultimately, what is most important about your photo session is that you have fun and create beautiful, lasting memories.
 What to wear is a question I’m often asked so I thought I’d answer it by creating these suggesting as clothing graphics.
 I hope you enjoy them and find them useful!
-Interesting clothing is just one way to make your images visually stunning.
+Interesting clothing is just one way to make your images stand out.